leemunroe/blog/_drafts/css.markdown

 * **Stay away from Sass @extends** as a general rule of thumb - they can get confusing
 * Write lots of **comments** to document your styles
 * Have a standard **agreed way** for you and your team to **write CSS** - Harry Roberts has some great [CSS Guidelines](http://cssguidelin.es/)
-* In addition, good practice to have a **pattern library** showcasing all the styled elements that are currently available
+* In addition, it's good practice to have a **pattern library** showcasing all the styled elements that are currently available
-* And use a **linter** like Causes [scss-lint](https://github.com/causes/scss-lint) to keep your SCSS/CSS inline with those guidelines
+* Use a **linter** like Causes [scss-lint](https://github.com/causes/scss-lint) to keep your SCSS/CSS inline with those guidelines
 * Try not to use **&#42; global selector**
 * Prefix classes with `js-` for class names used as **Javascript hooks**
 * Make classes and **modules reusable** throughout your project